 - General.
-Enables the user to specify the default folder/directory for VM files, and the VRDP Authentication Library. - Input.
+Enables the user to specify the default folder or directory for VM files, and the VRDP Authentication Library. - Input.
 Enables the user to specify the Host key.
-It identifies the key that toggles whether the cursor is in the focus of the VM or the Host OS windows, see chapter 1.9.2, Capturing and Releasing Keyboard and Mouse, page 12, and which is also used to trigger certain VM actions, see chapter 1.9.3, Typing Special Characters, page 13. - Update.
+This is the key that toggles whether the cursor is in the focus of the VM or the Host OS windows, see chapter 1.8.2, Capturing and Releasing Keyboard and Mouse, page 12.
+The Host key is also used to trigger certain VM actions, see chapter 1.8.3, Typing Special Characters, page 13. - Update.
 Enables the user to specify various settings for Automatic Updates. - Language.
 Enables the user to specify the GUI language. - Display.
 Enables the user to specify the screen resolution, and its width and height.
 A default scale factor can be specified for all guest screens. - Network.
 Enables the user to configure the details of Host Only Networks. - Extensions.
 Enables the user to list and manage the installed extension packages. - Proxy.
 Enables the user to configure a HTTP Proxy Server.

-1.17 Alternative Front-Ends
+1.16 Alternative Front-Ends